UCSBarchlab/Charm/README.md

 Charm
 =====

-Charm is interpreted DSL and runtime for writing/managing closed-form high-level architecture models.
+Charm is an interpreted DSL and runtime for writing/managing closed-form high-level architecture models.

-### Dependencies
+### Prerequisites

 pyparsing (v2.2.0)